 `Sandarbha`

-My quest led me to the archives of Panḍit Neharū- the first prime minister of India, who used to ask this question in his speeches - What is 'Bhārat mātā' (mother India)? - And when the crowds pointed to the lands of India; he used to respond that India is all of you; in addition to the mountains and the rivers and the seas on its shores.
-But the problem really is how do you represent a billion plus Indians - Hindus, Muslims , Sikhs and hundreds of more religions and their factions.
-The question is valid but the answer is difficult.
-How to say what is India?
+My quest led me to the archives of Panḍit Neharū, the first prime minister of India.
+In his speeches, he would ask, "What is 'Bhārat Mātā' (Mother India)?"
+When the crowd pointed to the land, he would respond that India is all of you—in addition to the mountains, the rivers, and the seas on its shores.
+But the real problem is how to represent over a billion Indians—Hindus, Muslims, Sikhs, and hundreds of other religions and their factions.
+The question is valid, but the answer is difficult.
+How does one define India?

-The narratives of Rama and Krishna are woven into the fabric of Indian psyche.
-One wouldn't be wrong if she assumed that Rama and Krishna are the Gods; but truth is they are lot more than heavenly Gods.
-In their stories, lies the blend of Indian culture.
-And these stories are not just Godly teachings - they are the stories of war, deceit, love and hate and pretty much every aspect of life imaginable.
-If you get these two rather big narratives, the Rāmāyaṇa and the Mahābhārat you can get ninety percent of what India is.
-I mean if you happen to be in India and you know these two timeless epics well enough, you can come out of any conversation on top, as someone who knows what India is.
+The narratives of Rama and Krishna are woven into the fabric of the Indian psyche.
+One wouldn't be wrong to assume that Rama and Krishna are Gods, but in truth, they are much more than heavenly beings.
+Their stories contain the blend of Indian culture.
+These stories are not just godly teachings; they are tales of war, deceit, love, hate, and nearly every imaginable aspect of life.
+If you understand these two grand narratives, the Rāmāyaṇa and the Mahābhārat, you can grasp ninety percent of what India is.
+I mean, if you are in India and know these two timeless epics well, you can confidently navigate any conversation as someone who understands India.

 Krishna & Mahābhārat